 Costs incurred in connection with advertising and promotions are expensed as incurred.
-Advertising and promotion expenses, which are included in operating expenses in the accompanying income statements, were \$279, \$267 and \$151 for the years ended December 31, 2011, 2010 and 2009, respectively.
+Advertising and promotion expenses, which are included in operating expenses in the accompanying comprehensive income statements, were \$315, \$279 and \$267 for the years ended December 31, 2012, 2011 and 2010, respectively.